Djasingh/Genealogy-codes/README.md

 # Genealogy_codes

-Codes Written for web-scarping form different websites
+Codes Written for web-scarping in python